Skip to main content

 Feedback helps everyone be better #

-Without feedback it’s very easy to fall back into one’s comfort zone or be unaware of weaknesses or issues.
-I ask for performance feedback frequently and from different parts within an organization.
-Don’t be surprised if I ask you too at one point.
-I am also not stingy with providing feedback.
-If there is something that bothers me or has room for improvement, I will have that conversation.
+Without feedback it’s very easy to fall back into one’s comfort zone and be unaware of weaknesses or issues.
+I ask for feedback frequently and from different parts of an organization.
+Don’t be surprised if I ask you for it as well.

 Leadership and knowledge see no level boundaries #